-- 4. Students who have been asked to leave a clinical site for unprofessional conduct or unsafe clinical practice will be placed on academic probation.
-The concentration coordinator will notify the MS Program Director and the student will be notified in writing of the academic probation and the conditions required to discontinue the academic probation by the Director. - 5.
-If a student has their RN license to practice encumbered or suspended while a student in the program, they must notify the MS Program Director within 48 hours and must immediately stop attending all courses.
-All graduate nursing students must have an active, unencumbered RN license at ALL times during their program of study.
-Loss of the RN license is grounds for immediate recommendation to the Graduate College for withdrawal from the program. - 6.
-Conduct prohibited by the Arizona Board of Regents Student Code of Conduct https://eoss.asu.edu/dos/srr/codeofconduct - 7.
-Periods of absence during a semester without the endorsement of the student's graduate committee or advisor.
-This request must be filed and approved prior to the first day of class in the semester of anticipated leave. - 8.
-Seriously compromising the relations of the Program with the public. - 9.
-Breaches of ethical judgment or professional responsibility. - 10.
-Serious instances of personality or character traits inappropriate for the professional roles for which the student is attempting to prepare. - 11.
+- 8. Periods of absence during a semester without the endorsement of the student's graduate committee or advisor.
+This request must be filed and approved prior to the first day of class in the semester of anticipated leave. - 9.
+Seriously compromising the relations of the Program with the public. - 10.
+Breaches of ethical judgment or professional responsibility. - 11.
+Serious instances of personality or character traits inappropriate for the professional roles for which the student is attempting to prepare. - 12.
 Any student who violates the academic integrity policy of the university may be recommended for withdrawal from their program of study.
 Violations of academic integrity include, but are not limited to cheating, fabrication, tampering, plagiarism, or facilitating such activities. https://provost.asu.edu/academic-integrity